linux-cultist/venv-selector.nvim/docs/USAGE.md

 # Usage — venv-selector.nvim

-This document provides actionable installation steps, examples, and troubleshooting for venv-selector.nvim.
+This document provides actionable installation steps, examples, and troubleshooting for `venv-selector.nvim`.
 The top-level README is an index that links to this file and other documentation in `docs/`.

 ## Table of contents